firedrakeproject/firedrake/docs/source/download.rst

 System requirements
 -------------------

-Firedrake requires Python 3.6.x to 3.10.x.
+Firedrake requires Python 3.7.x to 3.11.x.
 On MacOS Arm (M1 or M2) Python 3.9.x
-or 3.10.x are required since these are the only versions for which VTK binary packages are currently available.
-The installation script is tested on Ubuntu and MacOS X. On Ubuntu 18.04 or later, the system installed Python 3 is supported and tested.
+to 3.11.x is required since these are the only versions for which VTK binary packages are currently available.
+The installation script is tested on Ubuntu and MacOS X. On Ubuntu 20.04 or later, the system installed Python 3 is supported and tested.
 On MacOS, the homebrew_ installed Python 3 is supported and tested::